NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/supporting_publications_specification.md

           "attribute_source": "infores:chembl"
         },

-   - **NOTE** however that we will soon be moving to **use of a new `supporting_studies` Edge property** to capture supporting clincial trials and other types of studies in a seperate Attribute from publications.
+   - **NOTE** however that we will soon be moving to **use of a new `supporting_studies` Edge property** to capture supporting clincial trials and other types of studies in a seperate Attribute from publications (per discussions [here](https://github.com/NCATSTranslator/ReasonerAPI/issues/398)).
 A specification for this is forthcoming.